etkaar/nftm/README.md

-# nftables-managing-script
+# nftables: Firewall Managing Script
-Lightweight dash script (/bin/dash) to manage a nftables based firewall with periodically and atomically updated whitelists and blacklists.
+Lightweight script to manage a [nftables](https://en.wikipedia.org/wiki/Nftables) based firewall with periodically and atomically updated whitelists and blacklists.
+Written in DASH ([Debian Almquist Shell](https://wiki.archlinux.org/title/Dash)) to offer POSIX compliance.

 Tested on Debian 10 Buster (nftables 0.9.0) and Debian Bullseye [Testing] (nftables 0.9.8).

-# Important
+## 1.0 Important
 In the default configuration, the firewall will **drop any incoming traffic** which is not whitelisted using the `conf/whitelist.conf` file, the presets in `conf/presets` or the `conf/additional_rules.txt`.

 Your server needs to use nftables instead of iptables: